iKostanOrg/codewars/kyu_5/did_i_finish_my_sudoku/README.md

-# Did I Finish my Sudoku?
+# Did I Finish my Sudoku

 Write a function `done_or_not/DoneOrNot` passing a board `(list[list_lines])` as parameter.
 If the board is valid return 'Finished!', otherwise return 'Try again!'